Epilepsy & Seizures

 Folinic acid: 10 mg 3 times per week until 1 week following cessation of pyrimethamine treatment.

-Mortality rates for untreated infants with congenital toxoplasmosis range from 1% to 5% (34).
-Of 300 infected, untreated infants studied by Couvreur and Desmonts in the 1950s, only 14% had normal intelligence (16).
-However, aggressive treatment of congenital toxoplasmosis reduces the likelihood of permanent neurologic sequelae (18; Guerina et al 1994; 47; 68).
-In a therapeutic trial, nearly 80% of the infants receiving early neurosurgical intervention and prolonged treatment with antitoxoplasma chemotherapy, as described below, had favorable neurodevelopmental outcomes (47).
+Mortality rates for untreated infants with congenital toxoplasmosis range from 1% to 5% (38).
+Of 300 infected, untreated infants studied by Couvreur and Desmonts in the 1950s, only 14% had normal intelligence (17).
+However, aggressive treatment of congenital toxoplasmosis reduces the likelihood of permanent neurologic sequelae (19; 28; 51; 71).
+In a therapeutic trial, nearly 80% of the infants receiving early neurosurgical intervention and prolonged treatment with antitoxoplasma chemotherapy had favorable neurodevelopmental outcomes (51).

 The most common complication of congenital toxoplasmosis is chorioretinitis.
-One study examined the risk factors for development of chorioretinitis among children who were treated with pyrimethamine and sulfonamide for congenital toxoplasmosis (32).
-The study found that the 2 greatest risk factors for chorioretinitis were the presence of intracranial calcifications and a delay of 8 weeks or greater between maternal seroconversion and first treatment of the infection.
-These findings suggest that brain involvement predisposes to retinal involvement and underlines the importance of prompt treatment.
+One study examined the risk factors for development of chorioretinitis among children who were treated with pyrimethamine and sulfonamide for congenital toxoplasmosis (36).
+The study found that the two greatest risk factors for chorioretinitis were the presence of intracranial calcifications and a delay of 8 weeks or greater between maternal seroconversion and first treatment of the infection.
+These findings underline the importance of prompt treatment.

 Nina Schor MD PhD